-- The global market size for wearable payment devices reached $10.35 billion in 2020
+- In 2020, the global market size for wearable payment devices reached $10.35 billion

-- 73% of people worldwide use online banking monthly
+- At least once a month, 73% of people globally use online banking

-- 38.4% of smartphone users make in-store payments at least once every six months
+- 38.4% of smartphone users make in-store payments at least twice a year

-- Over 80 million people will use neobanks in Europe by 2023.
+- By 2023, more than 80 million people will use neobanks in Europe

 Online Banking Statistics

 1. The average bank user in the US has 5.3 bank accounts.

 People tend to choose different banks for the various benefits of their services, resulting in more than a single bank account per person.
 According to the online banking usage statistics from 2019, the average client has over five accounts across all types of financial establishments.